2016 St. Cloud, Minnesota knife attack: Aftermath

 The day after the stabbing, St. Cloud Police Chief Blair Anderson declined to call the attack terrorism, saying that it did not appear anyone else was involved in the incident.
 The FBI started investigating the attack as a "potential" act of terrorism, and the agency's Joint Terrorism Task Force took the lead in the investigation, assisted by local police.
 The FBI began looking into Adan's social media and other contacts to find a motive.

 ISIL claimed responsibility for the attack through its Amaq media agency, claiming Adan "was a soldier of the Islamic State".

 On September 28, in the midst of the preliminary investigation, FBI Director James Comey said Adan may have been motivated by "some sort of inspiration from radical Islamic groups."
 In February 2017, Rick Thornton––the head of the FBI in Minneapolis––told the Associated Press that they were still investigating the attack, but that it was unlikely they could figure out Adan's motives and thought process.

 In August 2017, St. Cloud Police Chief William Blair Anderson said, "The attack inspired a successful bid to the city for additional funds for training", and he praised Falconer's reaction to the attacker.
 On April 5, 2018, Senators Amy Klobuchar and Tina Smith and Representative Tom Emmer awarded Falconer the Congressional Badge of Bravery.

 Reactions

-Leaders of Minnesota's Muslim community, such as Hamza Dudgeon, held a joint news conference in St. Cloud the day after the stabbings.
+Leaders of Minnesota's Muslim community held a joint news conference in St. Cloud the day after the stabbings.
 They expressed concern at the rise of anti-immigrant and anti-Muslim sentiment in response to the attack, calling for unity among the general community.